zamweis/joychair/README.md

 ### Hardware Setup

 The project utilizes different microcontroller boards along with sensors, such as an Inertial Measurement Unit (IMU), attached to the chair.
-The IMU captures the chair's movements, which are then transmitted wirelessly/wired.
+The IMU captures the chair's movements, which are then transmitted wirelessly or via wired connections.

 - [Arduino Leonardo Setup](./arduino_leonardo)
 - [ESP32 Setup](./esp32)